QubitPi/jersey-webservice-template/docs/docs/elide.md

 To inject [Elide model package](https://github.com/yahoo/elide/tree/master/elide-standalone#create-models), simply put the models in a separate JAR and include it as a dependency in POM.
-If the model package is internal and cannot be visible publicly, either make the astraios project private or public with model package dependency info [injected via settings.xml](https://maven.apache.org/examples/injecting-properties-via-settings.html), for example:
+If the model package is internal and cannot be visible publicly, either make the instantiated JWT private or public with model package dependency info [injected via settings.xml](https://maven.apache.org/examples/injecting-properties-via-settings.html), for example:

 ```xml